 Yes, but you should talk to a VA Disability law attorney first.
 It is possible to have your rating lowered if you happen to do better on another C&P exam, so discuss your case and your condition with a VA attorney first.

 Not necessarily, but it’s worth looking at your C-File to see if you had spinal stenosis during your service and it was incorrectly diagnosed.
-Our doctors know how service-connected disabilities work, so they know what to look for in your file.
+Experienced nexus doctors know how service-connected disabilities work, so they know what to look for in your file.